 • Be cautious when manually rewinding filament, especially in an AMS system.

-Verdict: Most tangles mid way through a spool are due to user handling rather than manufacturing defects, as usually if tangle does occur it only occur at start of spool when factory work miss spool into holes.
+Most tangles mid way through a spool are due to user handling rather than manufacturing defects, as usually if tangle does occur it only occur at start of spool when factory work miss spool into holes.

 Overlaps